U. S. States and Canadian Provinces:

 Another Wisconsin correspondent gives additional information on having your old birth cdertificate "impounded":

 Write a letter addressed to: Vital Records Office, 1 West Wilson Street, Box 309, Madison, WI 53701-0309.
-At the time of this writing, the contact person was Angie Reindel.
 Explain that you are transsexual and seek to amend your name and sex and have the original birth record impounded.
 They will send you a form called: Report of Order to Change Name & Sex on Birth Certificate Due to Surgical Sex-Change Procedure (Form F-05035).
 This form can be used by any state to order information on a Wisconsin birth record to be changed.
 Remember, your current state of residence may have their own rules as to what they are authorized to order another state to change on a birth record.
 You will need to check state law yourself or contact your courthouse or legal advisor.

 Fill out Form F-05035 exactly as specified, making sure that you mark the box that orders the birth certificate be "Impounded and a new birth certificate shall be created for the registrant."